Splode/hackwild/_drafts/jekyll-ssg-with-vue-single-file-components.md

 ### Register Vue Components

 Now that we've created a Vue component, we'll need to register it with our primary Vue instance.
 We'll do this by importing the component in our `main.js` file.
-We also need to create a new Vue instance and give it an entry point.
+We also need to create a new Vue instance and give it an element entry point.
 We'll use an id of `app` and update our Jekyll layout to reflect this shortly.
-Lastly, we'll attach the component to the Vue instance using the `component` method available on the Vue instance.
+Lastly, we'll attach the component to the Vue instance using the `component` method.

 #### main.js